 - Rental income paid by the tenant must exceed the cost of repaying the borrowed money from the Public Works Loan Board (which is itself funded by the Government).
-The surplus is then an ancillary benefit which supports the Council's budget position and enables the Council to continue to provide services for local people. - The gross and net yield are assessed against the Council's criteria. - The prevailing interest rates for borrowing at the time. - Debt proportionality considerations. - The life and condition of the property is assessed by a valuer and the borrowing is taken out over the life of the asset.
+The surplus is then an ancillary benefit which supports the Council's budget position and enables the Council to continue to provide services for local people. - Future borrowing from the Public Works Loan Board must meet one of the four permitted categories of borrowing of regeneration, service delivery, housing or re-financing of existing debt. - The gross and net yield are assessed against the Council's criteria. - The prevailing interest rates for borrowing at the time. - Debt proportionality considerations. - The life and condition of the property is assessed by a valuer and the borrowing is taken out over the life of the asset.
 The amount of management and maintenance charges are assessed as well as the ease of in-house management.
-10% of all rental income (or an amount as deemed prudent) is put into a Maintenance and Management Reserve to cover any longer-term maintenance issues. - The potential for property growth in terms of both revenue and capital growth will be assessed. - The risks are determined by the property sector e.g. office, retail, industrial, associated with specific properties and the mix of sectors within the Council's portfolio. - Details of acquisition costs e.g. stamp duty land tax, legal costs - The documented exit strategy for a purchase/new build. - The legal and technical due diligence checks will also identify any specific problems such as anomalies in the title deed, restrictive use classes, indemnities, local competition, construction or refurbishment requirements. - The Council engages the use of external advisors to assist in undertaking elements of the due diligence checks such as technical, legal, accounting, property and taxation advice. - The Council undertakes sensitivity analysis of the interest repayments on its borrowing requirements as a percentage of its available reserves to ensure there is sufficient coverage in the event that rental income is below that forecasted.
+10% of all rental income (or an amount as deemed prudent) is put into a Maintenance and Management Reserve to cover any longer-term maintenance issues. - The potential for property growth in terms of both revenue and capital growth will be assessed. - The risks are determined by the property sector e.g. office, retail, industrial, associated with specific properties and the mix of sectors within the Council's portfolio. - Details of acquisition costs e.g. stamp duty land tax, legal costs - The documented exit strategy for a purchase/new build. - The legal and technical due diligence checks will also identify any specific problems such as anomalies in the title deed, restrictive use classes, indemnities, local competition, construction or refurbishment requirements. - The Council engages the use of external advisors to assist in undertaking elements of the due diligence checks such as technical, legal, accounting, property and taxation advice.

+- The Council undertakes sensitivity analysis of the interest repayments on its borrowing requirements as a percentage of its available reserves to ensure there is sufficient coverage in the event that rental income is below that forecasted.
 This ensures that the Council has the available reserves to enable service delivery to be maintained in the short to medium term, whilst alternative solutions are implemented.

 - 7.3 Risk of loss shall be assessed on a case by case basis as part of the acquisition due diligence and will be a criteria considered throughout the approval process.
 Risk of loss during the management phase of the investment shall be reported in accordance with the criteria below.
 In accordance with Para 23-25 of Statutory Guidance on Local Government Investments, quantitative indicators or risk and portfolio performance will be reported to the Audit and Governance Committee.
-The frequency of this reporting is anticipated to be every 6 months and will include the following indicators (as applicable):
+This will include the following indicators (as applicable):

 - Rental value by property

 - Rental value by tenant

 - Sector split by purchase price

 - Purchase price

 - Rental income profile

 - Tenant lease length

 - Gross Yield

 - Management, Maintenance and Risk Mitigation Reserve (MMRM)

 - Current value